stephenxu10/Clash-Royale-Heroes-Analysis/README.md

 We will back our findings with combinatorics and programming.
 Math and Clash enthusiasts should check out the PDF file in this repo, where I explain the theory and answer the questions outlined above.
 Enjoy!

 # Usage
+I've provided an executable ```./clash``` that performs the probability distribution generating.
 To toy around with this yourself, first clone the repo:
 ```bash
 git clone https://github.com/stephenxu10/Clash-Royale-Heroes-Analysis
 ```